-- snake, plant, rabbit, mouse, eagle, sun, fly - 2.
-What is a food chain? - 4.
-Make a food web with the organisms above. - 5.
-What is a food web?
+- 2. What is a food chain?

+- 4. Make a food web with the organisms above.

+- 5. What is a food web?

 Scoring rubric out of 100 points

-Correctly creates and labels each food chains: 30 points
+Correctly creates and labels each food chains:

-Correctly creates and labels food web: 30 points
+Correctly creates and labels food web:

-Correctly explains food chain: 20 points

-Correctly explains food web: 20 points
+Correctly explains food chain: Correctly explains food web: 20 points 20 points